lagobello/lagobello-www-hugo-universal/content/faq.md

 ## 2. WHEN WILL THE PROJECT BE COMPLETED?

 The project is progressing nicely, and phase one is already completed and ready for houses to be built.
-Phase 2 shall be finished by the end of 2018.

 ## 3. HABLA ESPAÑOL?